 Another step she took to ensure success with the template installation was to build in a margin of error along walls and saw cuts.
 This made it easy for installers to cut pieces on the job to match variations in wall straightness and crack control saw cut widths.

 “Instead of starting at a wall and working across, I made the templates line up with the saw cuts and worked toward the wall.
-People looking at a wall can’t tell if it’s off by one-sixteenth of an inch, but they can see when a design doesn’t line up with a saw cut,” Doolan explains.
+People looking at a wall can’t tell if it’s off by 1/16 of an inch, but they can see when a design doesn’t line up with a saw cut,” Doolan explains.

 The Flattoo installation happened toward the end of the construction process.
 The GC had adequate floor protection on the floor, but unfortunately brought up the floor protection too early.
 That resulted in scuff marks, tape lines, bucket rings and unidentifiable stains.
 “We needed to clean the floor, but could not etch or grind the surface to bring up those stains because that would have interfered with our etching process,” Doolan explains.
-The crew members had to clean the floor the best they could with water and a vacuum.
+The crew had to clean the floor the best it they could with water and a vacuum.

 After the vinyl template was in place, the crew started the etching process.
 For the etch, Doolan recommended HD24 Pre Grind, Surface Gel Tek’s most aggressive gelled acid.
 Gelled acid contains an acid suspended in a gel.
 The acid reacts with the calcium, lime and salt in the concrete.
 The acid will not drop out of the gel unless it comes into contact with something it reacts with.
 That means it will not react with the vinyl template, or for that matter, human flesh.

 The intricate design of the template left exposed concrete in small sections, the largest of which were only 5 inches wide.
-Crew members got down in on their hands and knees to scrub the gelled acid into the exposed concrete with 2-inch paint brushes.
+Crew members got down in on their hands and knees to rub scrub the gelled acid into the exposed concrete with 2-inch paint brushes.

 “When you etch concrete, the acid leaves both a visual and porosity change.
 The surface is no longer smooth and you can see and feel that the concrete is opened up,” Doolan explains.
 “The etched surface below is lighter than the top surface of the unetched concrete surface.
 That’s why it is important to always do a mockup for clients, so they can see that color change and how different stains work with the concrete.”